wasPrime/wasPrime.github.io/source/_posts/NET-HttpWebRequest-Connection-Limit.md

 ### Adjust in Configuration

 1. Open the configuration file `App.config` in the project.
-2. The original configuration might like this:
+2. The original configuration might be like this:

     ```XML
     <?xml version="1.0" encoding="utf-8" ?>